 Yearning for those Painful Adolescent Years?

-Bird is a perfect Simon and see him more in this role than the others mentioned on imdb including the aforementioned Dominic Cooper who auditioned along with Doctor Who actor Matt Smith.
-Simon, the most likeable of the four, who is hopelessly in love with Carli.
+Bird is a perfect Simon and I see him more in this role than the others mentioned on IMDb including the aforementioned Dominic Cooper.
+This actor auditioned along with Doctor Who actor Matt Smith.
+Simon, the most likeable of the four, is hopelessly in love with Carli.
 His friends, even the dim-witted Neil, know it is a hopeless case and usually tell him so in the same unsupportive style boys – and little siblings – do.

 Handsqueeze Rating: /10